xoidlabs/xoid/README.md

 atom() // 6
 ```

-With `use` function, own actions of an atom can be used.
+Atoms can have actions, and with `use` function they can be used.

 ```js
 import { create, use } from 'xoid'